nickblink/global_covid19_response/README.md

 This goal is achieved through our code in the following two efforts: (1) Monitoring symptoms and other indicators for direct syndromic surveillance work, and (2) By monitoring changes in health service utilization.
 The latter is done not only as a complement to syndromic surveillance, but also to aid decision making regarding the usage and changes in regular functions of systems in partner sites.

 ## Modelling technique:
+The process starting with the raw data and finishing with the various outputs is referred to as the Data Processing Pipeline (see Figure 1 below):

+INSERT PIPELINE GRAPHIC HERE!!!!!!!!

+## 1: Cleaning

+## 2: Analyses

+## 3: Figures and Maps
+### 3a

+### 3b

 ## Overview of folders and files: